rohit-nayak-ps/vreplication/README.md

 Suggestions, Improvements, bug reports/fixes will be gratefully accepted either as pull requests or comments in the #vreplication slack channel :-)

+This guide is for the "new" v3 VReplication implementation and is not to be confused with the previous workflows (which are now deprecated) like SplitClone and VerticalSplitClone.

 ### Intended Audience